Harp: Greece

-Marble sculptures of seated figures playing harps are known from the Cycladic civilization dating from 2800–2700 BCE.
+Marble sculptures of seated figures playing harps are known from the Cycladic civilisation dating from 2800–2700 BCE.

 South Asia

 Mesolithic era paintings from Bhimbetka show harp playing.
 An arched harp made of wooden brackets and metal strings is depicted on an Indus seal.
 The works of the Tamil Sangam literature describe the harp and its variants, as early as 200 BCE.
 Variants were described, ranging from 14 to 17 strings, and the instrument was used by wandering minstrels for accompaniment.
 Iconographic evidence of the yaal appears in temple statues dated as early as 600 BCE.
 One of the Sangam works, the Kallaadam recounts how the first yaaḻ harp was inspired by an archer's bow, when he heard the musical sound of its twang.

 Another early South Asian harp was the ancient veena, not to be confused with the modern Indian veena which is a type of lute.
 Some Samudragupta gold coins show of the mid-4th century CE show (presumably) the king Samudragupta himself playing the instrument.
 The ancient veena survives today in Burma, in the form of the saung harp still played there.